worldamazing/plan/docs/overview.md

 * A social failure to help that person realign before damage occurred

 Every act of harm is also an opportunity for a **systemic correction**.

-### The GP Framework for Handling Harm
-1. **Truth First**
-   The only goal is understanding what actually happened—no incentives to hide, exaggerate, or defend.
-A global system of trained listeners, AI-assisted analysis, and human discernment will help all involved see the full shape of an event.

-2. **Immediate Containment When Necessary**
-   Physical separation may still be required—for the safety of others and to prevent ongoing harm.
-But separation is never exile.
-It is always accompanied by a restoration plan.

-3. **Whole-Person Restoration**
-   Both the person harmed *and* the one who caused harm receive structured healing, public or private.
-That includes guided reflection, physical and mental repair, and reconnection with the GP and its truth-based systems.
-The person that harmed can return to integrity through three key phases:
-    - **Recognition**: The individual is supported to fully see and take responsibility for the impact of their actions without resorting to shame or denial.
-    - **Restitution**: Instead of punitive measures, the focus shifts to giving back.
-This could be through direct acts of service, contributions to shared projects, or other restorative actions that help mend the community fabric.
-    - **Reintegration**: The process concludes with a supported and gradual reintegration into the community, complete with ongoing reflection, mentorship, and opportunities for growth.

-4. **Community Reweaving**
-    Restorative justice in the GP is not a top-down process.
-No one “does their time” and disappears.
-Reentry is structured, supported, and real.
-Communities play an active role in resolving conflicts, fostering accountability, and supporting those affected by harm.
-Local councils, restorative panels, and community gatherings create spaces for open dialogue, mediation, and collective problem-solving.
-If someone cannot reenter safely, the GP maintains **truth-aligned sanctuaries** where they can continue healing without harming others.

 ### Ending the Judge
 There are no judges.